 The R script is the underlying resource that gathers data to be used in the visualization.
 As an overview, the R script:

-- Retrieves current ORCID profiles for a home institution
+- Retrieves current ORCID iDs for researchers who have a current, publicly visible employment affiliation for a home institution on their ORCID record

-- Retrieves ORCID profile for every Co-author ORCID ID
+- Retrieves ORCID iD for every co-author, if available

-- Checks current Employment affiliation for every Co-author
+- Checks current employment affiliation on the ORCID record of every co-author

-- Gets location information for the Co-author institution
+- Gets location information for the co-author's institutions

 While the current script is capable of retrieving significant information, some possible code improvements that could be made in the future include: